Pardot Lead Management & Scoring

 Discovery with Marketing & Sales

 We align on ICP, deal stages, buying signals, and what "qualified" actually means for your team.
+Sales sign-off is the prerequisite for everything that follows.

 02